lee2sman/everyday/README.md

 same problems, different day. using images scanned in C.F. from a poster hanging in my bedroom from his show "Comics" exhibited at beginnings in brooklyn circa 2014?
 98
 mockup of a different version of the talking face. won't work in firefox or on http, requires https. copy on glitch.com should work
+99
+modification of 57, self-flying - submission to vector fest
+100
+redo 58, submission to vector fest